tribbie/clubman/INSTALLATION.md

 ## Download and merge

-This repo contains my Clubman application, which goes in the CakePHP app directory.
-Because CakePHP also has stuff in the app directory, I cannot git clone my Clubman app directly into the CakePHP app directory.
+This repo contains my Clubman application, which goes into the CakePHP `/app` directory.
+Because CakePHP also has stuff in the `/app` directory, I cannot `git clone` my Clubman app directly into the CakePHP `/app` directory.
 Therefor, the installation is retrieving the repos separately, and then merges them using the `rsync` command.

 ### prepare